Note: Prices below are valid for 2025.

 Use extra caution when riding a bike in Budapest, as rules of the road and driving habits are quite different in Hungary than in North America.
 Even if you ride in a bike lane, be aware that drivers do not always give the right of way to bikers.

 Budapest has a public bike-sharing system called MOL Bubi.
 It has many docking stations all around the city, so you can just grab a bike and go.
-About prices and how to use it, please visit the following site.
+For details see this page.

 Traveling outside of Budapest: